rewsmith/oauth-authcode-flow-example/README.md

 1. Set the `APIlistenPath` to `oauth2` (or whatever the listen path is for your OAuth API)
 2. Set `orgID` to be your Org ID (Go to users -> select your user, it is under RPC credentials)
 3. Set `policyID` to be your policy ID
-4. Set `GatewayHost` to be the host path to your gateway e.g. http://domain.com:port (note no trailing slash)
+4. Set `GatewayURL` to be the host path to your gateway e.g. http://domain.com:port (note no trailing slash)
 5. Set `AdminSecret` to your the secret in your `tyk.conf`

 Now run the app: